hprange/wounit/README.md

 and integration testing.
 * **Wonderful**: developed on top of Wonder classes, make possible the use of the augmented transaction process specified by the ERXEnterpriseObject interface.
-* **Easy to use**: No extension required for test classes.
-The WOUnit library make use of the MethodRule approach provided by JUnit 4.7.
-It also load EOModels automatically.
+* **Easy to use**: no extension required for test classes.
+The WOUnit library make use of generics, annotations and the rule approach provided by JUnit 4.7.
+* **Simple but not simpler**: only one line of code and you are ready to start writing tests.
+The rules are responsible for loading eomodels, initializing and cleaning up before/after test executions.

 Installation
 ------------